Cambridge

 Cambridge is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Cambridge's cultural diversity was found to be below average, with 88.6% of its population born in Australia, 94.2% being citizens, and 96.4% speaking English only at home.
-The predominant religion in Cambridge is Christianity, comprising 46.1% of the population, compared to 39.8% across Greater Hobart.
-In terms of ancestry, the top three groups are English (36.5%), Australian (30.4%), and Irish (8.8%).
+Cambridge was found to be below average in terms of cultural diversity, with 88.6% of its population born in Australia, 94.2% being citizens, and 96.4% speaking English only at home.
+The main religion in Cambridge is Christianity, which makes up 46.1% of the population, compared to 39.8% across Greater Hobart.

 Frequently Asked Questions - Diversity